hmfms/bean-manager/beanmanager-module-core/readme.txt

  Added 'required' properties to PropertyDescriptorField (useful to DdlUtils integration)

 BEANMANAGER
+ Added 'CLOBAdapter'
- Added 'storeAll' method to update all rows using one bean
+ Added 'storeAll' method to update all rows using bean's properties added 'findAndRemove' method to remove rows using filter

 IMPROVEMENTS
  Change StringBuffer to StringBuilder when possible